 We do not provide any advice or opinions, so what is shown in this table will be derived from the data made available to us.
 These are the critical inputs:

-A depreciation report is written by a professional engineer and should be updated at least every 3-5 years.
-We will use the projected expenditures estimated by the professional engineering company, which are adjusted for inflation on their assumptions.
+This document is written by a professional engineer and should be updated at least every 3-5 years.
+We use the projected expenditures estimated by the professional engineering company, which are adjusted for inflation on their assumptions.

 We are provided with this figure on either financial statements or a Form B ‘information certificate’.
 If unavailable, our system will believe the CRF (contingency reserve fund) balance is $0 and overstate the amount of the first special levy accordingly.